ELEVATE-Project/mentoring-mobile-app/README.md

 Ansible Deployment Script
 -------------------------

 Add an ansible script inside the ‘deployment’ folder in the root folder of your project.
 And add that path in your jenkins pipeline.
 When you run the job in jenkins, this script will get executed step by step till the end.
-Please update all the necessary details in the below example.
+Please update all the necessary details in the following example:

-Eg :

    - hosts: “<your-host>”
    vars: